yomojo/yomojo.github.io-web/_products/fab01.markdown

   super-sensitive skin, it is versatile, transportable, easy to use and gentle and nourishing.
 The kindest product I have used xx
 quoteperson: mykitchari on Instagram
-packsize: 10ml/20ml Bottle
+packsize: 20ml/100ml Bottle
-offer: A 10% discount has been applied to the retail price.
+offer:
 layout: productdetails
 date: 2018-04-15 17:02:30 +0000
 permalink: "/products/:title/"
-message: ''
+message: Now available in 100ml size.
 ---

 Made with simple, finest quality, plant-based ingredients.
 FAB_01 Oil is only made in limited batches.